Theta-Tech-AI/llm-public-utils/cursor.md

 SHIM_values = {time_period: df[f'{time_period} SHIM'] for time_period in ['PreTx'] + [f'{x} month' for x in [6,12,24]]}
 ```
 because nothing is duplicated and now we have a dictionary with keys and values for easier use, instead of relying on variable names.

+PYTHON LOGGING:
+- If coding in python, use the python logging library extensively throughout the code.
+This should tell a story.
+- Start each log message starting with an appropriate emoji.
+Think about the best emoji for what the log message is saying.
+- When a new operation is starting, use a logging info that says something like "***** starting..." and then afterwards " ✅ ***** done." (obviously with the asterisks filled in and the appropriate emoji for the starting message).
+- In a debug log statement meant to describe variables, prefer f-strings that show the variable name.
+So instead of logger.debug(f'📄 Manifest path: {manifest_path}') prefer     logger.debug(f'📄 {manifest_path = }')